sandeepdot1/spendkey-assignment/backend/README.md

 # Mini E-commerce Backend (Flask + SQLAlchemy)

-This is a production-ready starter for a mini e-commerce system with:
+This is the backend for the mini e-commerce system with:

 - Hierarchical category tree (dynamic depth)
 - List products for a category **including** all its subcategories (recursive)
-- Shopping cart with per-user carts (simple `userId`, defaults to `"guest"`)
+- Shopping cart with per-user carts (defaults to `"guest"`)
 - Related products (graph-like associations)
 - Proper layering: **controllers → services → repositories → models**
-- DTO-style JSON responses and robust error handling

-> Frontend can live in a sibling `frontend/` folder.
-This backend is fully self-contained under `backend/`.
+> Frontend is present in `frontend/` folder.
+This backend is under `backend/` folder.

 ---